-• The present models also assume only one anchovy stock.
+• The present models also assume only one anchovy population.
 Need alternatives also be considered, as perhaps for sardine?

-Proposal: Only one anchovy stock will be considered as in the past, with a distribution without trend over time.
-The model will output time series of abundances for the stock in each of the three areas identified in the response to the previous bullet point.
-The proportional distributional of anchovy by area will be taken to be time independent unless the survey data prove to be inconsistent with such an assumption.
+Proposal: Only one anchovy population will be considered as in the past, with a distribution without trend over time.
+The model will output time series of abundances for the population in each of the three areas identified in the response to the previous bullet point.
+The proportional distributional of anchovy by area will be taken to be time independent, unless the survey data prove to be inconsistent with such an assumption.
+As the anchovy has an explicit spatial distribution, the anchovy recruits, together with sardine in the finalised "western area", will be used to try to determine a functional relationship with penguins from the "western" colonies, while anchovy adults, together with sardine in the finalised "eastern area", will be used to try to determine with penguins from the "eastern" colonies (cf EAF discussions on pages 3/4).
+[AGREED]